metabase/metabase/docs/enterprise-guide/saml-auth0.md

 The "SAML Application Name" value can be left as the default (Metabase).

 Save your settings, then [enable SAML](authenticating-with-saml.md) in Metabase, and you should be good to go!

+## Troubleshooting

+For common issues, see our [SAML troubleshooting page][../troubleshooting-guide/saml.md).